“The best-laid schemes o’ mice an’ men gang aft’ agley.” —Robert Burns

 We were retained to help design the plan.
 In our initial assessment of the team, we identified a clear vacuum in the sales and marketing role.
 To the owner’s surprise, filling that position would cost about one-third of the company’s free cash flow, greatly impacting his initial price expectations.

 Next we asked the key management personnel to present their personal financial statements to the company’s banker for preliminary assessment.
-Her answer came back quickly: a polite version of “Not only no, but hell no!”
+Her answer came back quickly: a polite version of "not just no, but hell no!”
 All three managers had made a complete hash of their personal finances, and would never be approved for business credit.

 With that news, the owner realized that financing the sale himself, by taking a note from his managers, was a very high risk proposition.